mongodb/specifications/source/crud/tests/README.md

 `bulkWrite` on `client` with `models`.
 Assert that the bulk write succeeds and returns a `BulkWriteResult` with an `insertedCount` value of `numModels`.

 Assert that two CommandStartedEvents (referred to as `firstEvent` and `secondEvent`) were observed.
-Assert that the sum of the lengths of `firstEvent.command.ops` and `secondEvent.command.ops` is equal to `numModels`.
+Assert that the length of `firstEvent.command.ops` is `numModels - 1`.
+Assert that the length of `secondEvent.command.ops` is 1.
 If the driver exposes `operationId`s in its CommandStartedEvents, assert that `firstEvent.operationId` is equal to `secondEvent.operationId`.